kubernetes-sigs/gateway-api/docs-src/security-model.md

 The extra configuration options are not possible to control with RBAC.
 Instead, they will be controlled with configuration fields on GatewayClasses:

-* **allowedGatewayNamespaces**: This field is a selector of namespaces that Gateways can use this GatewayClass from.
+* **allowedGatewayNamespaceSelector**: This field is a selector of namespaces that Gateways can use this GatewayClass from.
 This is a standard Kubernetes LabelSelector, a label query over a set of resources.
 The result of matchLabels and matchExpressions are ANDed.
 Controllers must not support Gateways in namespaces outside this selector.
 An empty selector (default)